UE Santa Coloma

 Unió Esportiva Santa Coloma, also known as UE Santa Coloma, is an Andorran professional football club based in the village of Santa Coloma, Andorra la Vella.
-The club currently plays in Primera Divisió.
+The club currently plays in Segona Divisió.

 History

 Early years and rise to top-flight

 UE Santa Coloma was founded on 23 September 1986 in the village of Santa Coloma.
 In 1996 the club established a football academy to give a qualitative leap in the field of sports in the country.
 During few seasons the club acted as farm team for many Andorran teams including FC Santa Coloma.
 The first football department team was refounded, after being inactive many years, in 2006 by joining the Andorran football league Segona Divisió the following year.

 The team plays in the Primera Divisió, after winning the Segona Divisió in the 2007–08 season.
 The club made its first appearance in European competition in the 2010–11 UEFA Europa League after finishing second in the league in the 2009–10 season.